How to check the certificate expiration date using the openssl command and options

 ・OpenSSL: OpenSSL 1.1.1k FIPS 25 Mar 2021

-To begin with, the openssl command is a command developed and published by OpenSSL projects, and is usually used by default in mainstream Linux distributions.
-This command is often possible, but this time it will be used to check the expiration date of an SSL certificate.
+The openssl command is developed and published by the OpenSSL project, and is available by default in most mainstream Linux distributions.
+This command can do a lot of things, but in this case we will use it to check the expiration date of an SSL certificate

-Also, when checking using this command, there are two ways to check: "Check the SSL certificate locally" and "Check the SSL certificate remotely from outside."
+Also, when using this command to check, there are two methods: "checking the SSL certificate locally" and "checking the SSL certificate remotely from outside."

-Here are some commands that I often use when checking in a local environment.
+Here is the command I often use when checking in a local environment

-The openssl command is used to load a locally stored certificate and display the common name, valid start date and expiration date.
+The openssl command is used to read the locally stored certificate and display the common name, validity start date, and expiration date

 $ openssl x509 -noout -subject -dates -in /etc/pki/tls/certs/example.crt